RexJaeschke/csharplang/proposals/csharp-7.0/tuples.md

 ```
 end example\]

-If a tuple literal includes element names, those names become part of the natural type: [[Check this, 'cos they will be ignored if they are different from the names in the target type]]
+If a tuple literal includes element names, those names become part of the natural type:

+**ACTION:** Check this, 'cos they will be ignored if they are different from the names in the target type

 \[Example:
 ```csharp